1j01/tiamblia-game/README.md

 drag with the middle mouse button to pan the view
 	(with momentum, wee!)
-zoom towards the mouse with mousewheel
+zoom in and out with the mouse wheel
-	(i.e. with the mouse anchored in the w
+	(with the mouse anchored in the world)

 while editing an entity
 	drag outside of the entity to select points (w/ a selection box)